Use Serverless Rust with Netlify Functions and Gatsby #Use Serverless Rust with Netlify Functions and Gatsby #

 This code won't work yet.
 It has the guts (which do the computation) removed, just so we can focus

 on how to set up the rust serverless function and provide the expected response.
-Let's take a look
+Let's have a look

 The most import use crate here is netlify_lambda_http.
 This was forked from an AWS Lambda repo to add extra functionality.
 We use photon_rs only for a helper method from the Rgb struct.
 To be able to receive a JSON body and send one in

 the response, we use serde and serde_json.
-This is quite a handy crate (it's name comes from a contraction of “serialise
+This is quite a handy crate (its name comes from a contraction of “serialize

 Next up is our main function, which will take the request and pass it on to respond_with_contrast_ratio before actually responding with the JSON body.